 In the past few years, there has been a growing divide within digital workplaces.
 On the one hand you have traditional intranets, many of which follow the antiquated “destination site” model, while on the other, collaboration software like Teams and Slack boom outside of the intranet model.

-Given this disparity, it’s easy to see why there are those so eager to discount the relevancy of an intranet—it’s easier to simply ping someone on Slack or find them in person to find a piece of information rather than slog through a mismanaged intranet.
+Given this disparity, it’s easy to see why there are those so eager to discount the relevancy of an intranet — it’s easier to just ping someone on Slack or find them in person to locate a piece of information rather than slog through a mismanaged intranet.

 Common Intranet Engagement Barriers